tankyouoss/dif/readme.md

 Each folder in the git repository need to be a docker image and should contain a manifest and dockerfile.
 Example of manifest and folder architecture can be found in example folder.

+Each build image has a label ``GitCommit`` with the repository current git commit sha1

 ## Build
 To try ot build images and check version, run :
 ```